 Additionally, failure to include all documentation and information required by the Rules of Appellate Procedure in the record on appeal, and even failure to abide by the mandated font and style requirements for a record on appeal, can subject an appeal to dismissal.

 After the record on appeal and all documents comprising the final record on appeal are filed and docketed with the appellate court, the clerk of court of the appellate court will mail the printed version of the record on appeal to all parties to the appeal.

 The next step is drafting and filing the written brief.

 Within 30 days after the appellate court has mailed the record on appeal to all parties, the party appealing the court order shall file an appellate brief.

 The appellate brief is the appealing party’s written argument to the court.
-It contains a statement of the underlying facts of the case, statement of the procedural history of the case, the standard of review being applied at the appellate level, the issues being appealed, and a written argument supporting the party’s position, supported by statutory and case law.
+It contains a statement of the underlying facts of the case, a statement of the procedural history of the case, the standard of the review being applied at the appellate level, the issues being appealed, and a written argument supporting the party’s position, supported by statutory and case law.

 The opposing party has an additional 30 days to file their own brief after service of the appealing party’s brief.

 It is imperative to have an attorney at this stage in the appeal.
 Once the briefs get filed with the appellate court, the appellate court can make their decision based solely on the arguments in the parties’ briefs and information contained in the record on appeal – so your brief must have a solid legal argument, statutory and case law to support your legal argument, and a correct application of the law to the facts of your case in order to succeed on appeal.